Porter Robinson: 2020–2023: Nurture

 On August 26, 2020, Robinson released "Mirror", the third single from Nurture.
 A music video was uploaded to YouTube on September 9, 2020.
 On December 18, 2020, Robinson announced that Nurture was fully completed, and that the album would release in "a few months".
 Roughly a month later, he announced that his fourth single, "Look at the Sky" would be released on January 27, 2021.
-That day, Robinson announced that Nurture would be released on April 23, 2021, and that the album would be put available for pre-order on CD, vinyl, and digital formats, along with merchandise.
+That day, Robinson announced that Nurture would be released on April 23, 2021.
 Two weeks later, a music video for "Look at the Sky" debuted on Robinson's YouTube channel.
 On February 26, 2021, Robinson announced on his Twitter that the fifth single for the 14-song album, "Musician", would be released on March 3.
 Attached to his tweet was an audio and visual preview of the song and its music video.
-Following the release of the song, Robinson explained the backstory of its writing and production process, stating "there’s a version of 'musician' that i thought was the final version at one point, where it went completely off the rails and it wasn’t a pop song at all, had a million key changes and only one chorus."
-He later states that this version of the song would eventually be played at his upcoming live show.
-In a press release, Robinson explained what the song meant to him, "It was one of the last songs that I wrote for the album, and it’s honestly a celebration of the album itself".
-Later, it was revealed that the album's main instrumental was sampled from an unreleased collaboration between Robinson and British indie-pop band Kero Kero Bonito.
+In a press release, Robinson explained what the song meant to him, "It was one of the last songs that I wrote for the album, and it's honestly a celebration of the album itself".
 An anime styled music video was released soon after.

 On March 17, 2021, a deluxe version of Nurture was detailed to be releasing exclusively in Japan, featuring a bonus song with the Japanese band Wednesday Campanella.
-On April 22, 2021, one day before the release of Nurture, Robinson released the sixth and final single from the album, Unfold with Totally Enormous Extinct Dinosaurs.
+On April 22, 2021, one day before the release of Nurture, Robinson released the sixth and final single from the album, "Unfold" with Totally Enormous Extinct Dinosaurs.
 On April 23, 2021, Nurture was released.
 The album would be placed on year-end lists such as Billboard's "Best Albums of 2021".
 On April 24, 2021, during his own virtual music festival Secret Sky, Robinson premiered the Nurture live show.
-On May 10, 2021, Robinson announced the tour for the Nurture live show, supporting Nurture.

-On September 8, 2021, Robinson announced his Air to Earth side project (stylized as Air2Earth), a live-only project focusing on "sample-driven, tranquil proghouse and airy disco."
+On May 10, 2021, Robinson announced the tour for the Nurture live show, supporting Nurture.Robinson continued to be active after the release of Nurture.
+On September 8, 2021, Robinson announced a new side project called Air2Earth, a live-only project focusing on "sample-driven, tranquil proghouse and airy disco."
 Robinson premiered Air to Earth at his annual Second Sky music festival in Oakland, California, on September 19, 2021.